zoodles/translate/README.md

 The merge_keys task is supposed to be used in conjunction with Sven Fuch's Rails I18n TextMate bundle (http://github.com/svenfuchs/rails-i18n/tree/master).
 Texts and keys extracted with the TextMate bundle end up in the temporary file log/translations.yml.
 When you run the merge_keys rake task the keys are moved over to the corresponding I18n locale file, i.e. config/locales/sv.yml.
 The merge_keys task also checks for overwrites of existing keys by warning you that one of your extracted keys already exists with a different translation.

 The google task is used for auto translating from one locale to another using Google Translate.
+* Note: this task is currently broken, as Google is now charging for the Google Translate service.

 The changed rake task can show you between one YAML file to another which keys have had their texts changed.